abhayk001/qcnn-scr/README.md

 We use a truncated version of the Google Speech Commands V1 dataset, truncated to 10 commands, which you can find here: https://drive.google.com/file/d/1Qv2FcZ2EAKEFG2N5uz52mpvEAu3LZZSq/view?usp=sharing

 You can find sample 2x2 quantum convolved images on log power mel spectrograms here: https://drive.google.com/drive/folders/1hEGrWf4J6dvwDuEyLWWbTsJ1sI9r614L?usp=sharing

+You can also find the model trained on the above quanvolved images named model_dep.h5